Update: February 2nd, 2024

 Your credit limit, then, is “secured” by the funds you deposit.

 Apart from this difference, a secured credit card works like any other credit card.
 You make purchases or cash advances with the card and then you are required to pay the balance due.
 If you make on-time payments and keep your balance low (no more than 30%, and preferably less than 10%) relative to your credit limit, use of a secured card can be a tool to help you improve your credit and overall credit standing over time.
 Remember it is up to you to handle your credit obligations responsibly.

 If you want to increase your credit limit, you can usually just deposit more money into the collateral account.
 In some cases, the issuer may agree to a limit increase without additional security funds if you have demonstrated consistent responsible card use for a period of time (usually six to twelve months).

-Cardmembers may find that after about a year of responsible secured card use, they may qualify for an unsecured card.
+Cardmembers may find that after about a year of responsible secured card use, as well as review of their overall credit history across all credit cards, and loans, they may qualify for an unsecured card.
 In fact, some secured card issuers automatically review your credit accounts after a period of time to see whether you are eligible for conversion to an unsecured account.

 When your account is converted to unsecured, or you decide to close it for any other reason, you can get your security deposit back, as long as your balance is paid in full and you don’t have any outstanding issues or obligations remaining on your card.